kluctl/kluctl/docs/reference/deployments/deployment-yml.md

 kustomize which causes `commonLabels` to also be applied to label selectors, which makes otherwise editable resources read-only when it comes to `commonLabels`.

+## commonAnnotations
+A dictionary of [annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) and values to be added to all resources deployed by any of the deployment items in this deployment project.

+`commonAnnotations` are handled the same as [commonLabels](#commonlabels) in regard to inheriting, merging and overriding.

 ## overrideNamespace
 A string that is used as the default namespace for all kustomize deployments which don't have a `namespace` set in their `kustomization.yaml`.